Frequently Asked Question; Working in Japan

 From the labor agency in your country

 Some labor agencies in countries offer the opportunity to work in Japan with a government-sponsored program.
-It could be working at a factory or if you have the qualification, working at the Japanese hospital or nursing home.
+It could be working at a factory or if you have the qualification, working at a Japanese hospital or nursing home.

 From Japanese companies job affair